imagekit-developer/imagekit-java/README.md

 ```

 **2. Using full image URL**
-This method allows you to add transformation parameters to an existing complete URL that is already mapped to ImageKit
+This method allows you to add transformation parameters to an absolute URL.
+For example, if you have configured a custom CNAME and have absolute asset URLs in your database or CMS, you will often need this.
-using the `src` parameter.
-This method should be used if you have the complete image URL mapped to ImageKit stored in your
-database.

 ```java
 List<Map<String, String>> transformation=new ArrayList<Map<String, String>>();